MMIV-ML/fastMONAI/paper/paper.md

    index: 1
  - name: Mohn Medical Imaging and Visualization Centre, Department of Radiology, Haukeland University Hospital, Bergen, Norway
    index: 2
-date: August 2022
+date: January 2023
 bibliography: paper.bib
 ---
 [![Google Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/MMIV-ML/fastMONAI/blob/master/paper/paper.ipynb)

 ## Summary

 In this work, we present <b>fastMONAI</b>, a low-code Python-based open source deep learning library built on top of fastai [@howard2020fastai; @howard2020deep], MONAI [@monai], and TorchIO [@perez2021torchio].
 We created the library to simplify the use of state-of-the-art deep learning techniques in 3D medical image analysis for solving classification, regression, and segmentation tasks. fastMONAI provides the users with functionalities to step through data loading, preprocessing, training, and result interpretations.

+The paper is structured in the following way: it first states the need for the research, then it showcases various applications and the user-friendlyness, followed by dicussion about documentation, usability and maintainability.

 Note that the PDF version of our paper is automatically generated from Jupyter Notebook available in the fastMONAI GitHub repo: [https://github.com/MMIV-ML/fastMONAI](https://github.com/MMIV-ML/fastMONAI).
 Using the notebook, you can step through all the content, reproducing the below computations.
+"Let us change our traditional attitude to the construction of programs: Instead of imagining that our main task is to instruct a computer what to do, let us concentrate rather on explaining to human beings what we want a computer to do."[@donaldknuth]

 ## Statement of need

 The pace of developments in deep learning is incredibly fast, with new models, techniques, and tricks constantly appearing.
 As a result, it is easy to get stuck on something less-than-optimal when using deep learning to solve a particular set of problems while also being in danger of getting lost in minor technical details when constructing models for concrete tasks.
 The fastai deep learning library [@howard2020fastai; @howard2020deep] provides both a high-level API that automatically incorporates many established best practices and a low-level API in which one can modify details related to model architectures, training strategies, data augmentation, and more.

 fastai is a general deep learning library built on top of PyTorch.
 Healthcare imaging has a variety of domain-specific demands, including medical imaging formats, data storage and transfer, data labeling procedures, domain-specific data augmentation, and evaluation methods.
-Project MONAI [@monai] and TorchIO [@perez2021torchio] target deep learning in healthcare imaging, incorporating multiple best practices.
+MONAI Core [@monai] and TorchIO [@perez2021torchio] target deep learning in healthcare imaging, incorporating multiple best practices.
+MONAI Core, the primary library of Project MONAI, is built on top of PyTorch and provides domain-specific functionalites for medical imaging, including network architectures, metrics, and loss functions.
+TorchIO is a Python-based open-source library for efficent loading, preprocessing, and augmentation of 3D medical images.

+As described in ConvNext V2, a visual representation learning system is determined by three key factors: network architecture chosen, training methods, and data.

-Our combination of fastai, MONAI, and TorchIO into fastMONAI makes it possible to easily construct, use and train powerful models for a range of medical imaging tasks, using all the best practices and domain-specific features incorporated into these three libraries.
+Our combination of fastai, MONAI Core, and TorchIO into fastMONAI with custom modules like MedDataset makes it possible to easily construct, use and train powerful models for a range of medical imaging tasks, using all the best practices and domain-specific features incorporated into these three libraries.

 fastMONAI can ease the entry of new practitioners into medical AI and make it possible to quickly construct good baseline models that can be further optimized by going deeper into the underlying libraries.

+The library is developed at The Mohn Medical Imaging and Visualization Centre (MMIV), which is part of the Department of Radiology at Haukeland University Hospital .
+One of the center's key objectives is to develop new quantitative methods for high field MRI, CT and hybrid PET/CT/MR in both preclincal and clincal settings, with the aim of improving decision-making and patient care.

 ## The software: PyTorch, fastai, MONAI, and torchIO